claudia-viaro/Wdss-UCLdss_research/README.md

 ## What to expect
 As one of WDSS & UCLDSS's summer researchers, you will be immersed in either group or independent work for one of the projects.
 We offer access to resources and support from experienced data scientists and subject ambassadors with specific domain epxertise. <br />

-- run virtually
+- run virtually 	:computer:
 - the projects are done in small teams, unless you wish otherwise
-- weekly meetings with a supervisor: a chance to seek guidance and suggestions, catch up with things, show your work and share your thoughts
+- weekly meetings with a supervisor :superhero: a chance to seek guidance and suggestions, catch up with things, show your work and share your thoughts
 - produce a final report (with code to reproduce results) which will be published on [Warwick](https://research.wdss.io/) and UCL blogs
 - there will be the possibility to present your work to YRM :teacher:, an informal seminar that gathers young researchers in statistics (no professors involved).
 This would be entirely optional, but a good opportunity to develop presenting skills in a friendly environment and showcase your work.